 This Homemade Flatbread Pizza is a fun and delicious kitchen project, no yeast needed.
 Get the kids involved, or crack open a bottle of wine for date night at home!

 How are you doing lately?
 Are you taking on complicated kitchen projects, or making the easiest meals possible?
 My attitude on this subject changes day to day.

-Some days, just getting through the day as two adults working from home while tending to a toddler is all we can handle.
+Some days, just getting through the day as two adults working from home while tending to a toddler (and maybe getting some crockpot soup made for dinner) is all we can handle.
 Other days (especially weekends) are more relaxed, with literally NOTHING on the agenda.

 I’ve started experimenting with baking yeast breads in a way I haven’t done since culinary school.
 However, I’m still finding that access to yeast is hit or miss at most grocery stores around here, and I’m currently out of yeast.

 While I love a great Detroit style pizza, that’s not happening without yeast.
 So last weekend, I wanted to make homemade flatbread, and lack of yeast wasn’t going to stop me.

 Because it’s a fun little project that gives you a since of accomplishment without being TOO labor or time intensive.
 Because this recipe doesn’t call for yeast, there’s not even any rising or proofing time (just 10 minutes to rest the dough after you knead it).